Chinese Lucky Numbers

 The number 2 is also used to describe the frank, innocent, reckless personality.
 They believe “2” reflects a positive attitude towards life.

 Chinese Lucky Number Combinations: 168, 520, 666, 888

 Chinese people love to use lucky number combinations to express their wishes or emotions.

-- 666 and 888 are often the cash quantity of the Red Envelope during Chinese New Year, as a blessing from the elders to the younger generations, which hopes that they will have a smooth and successful life.
+888 means making a fortune all the way.
+It is often the cash quantity of the Red Envelope during Chinese New Year, as a blessing from the elders to the younger generations, which hopes that they will have a smooth and successful life.

 The two most unlucky numbers in Chinese culture are 4 and 7.
 Chinese people don't like them and avoid using them in their life.

 4 in China (and in Korea, Japan, and Vietnam) is considered terribly unlucky because it sounds like the word for “death”.

 It is really a bad idea to assign the number 4 to anything.
 Generally, door numbers and car registration numbers do not contain any 4s, especially not in the last digit place.

 7 pronounces in Chinese similar to the pronunciation of the word meaning gone.
 7 also relates to ceremonies that release dead souls from purgatory.
 In some parts of China, the 14th or 15th of the 7th month in the Chinese lunar calendar is the Ghost Festival, the date for holding sacrificial ceremonies.

 Neutral Numbers: Safe Numbers